NikolayOskolkov/Physalia_EnvMetagenomics_2025/exercises.md

 ### GTDB-tk

+_This takes too long (>1 hour).
+Again, we show the command and the results, but we will not be able to run it_

 By now, it should not surprise you that GTBD-tk uses a database that we have predownloaded, but that you'd normally be expected to download.

 ```bash